netanel094/Shoe-store-management-system/README.md

 # Shoes store management system
     using Python and MySQL

-this project was made during of the ‘Data Bases’ course as a part of computer science bachelor studies.
+This project was made during of the ‘Data Bases’ course as a part of computer science bachelor studies.
 The idea behind this project was to make a system that will optimize the management in a specific shoes store.